-After Ephesus Teaching on God's Transcendent Nature Grid ' April 2018 version
+After Ephesus Teaching on God's Transcendence Grid – Sept.
+2024 version

 GOD’S NATURE